pearu/f2py/doc/fparser.rst

 api.py
 ------

-`This file`_ provides the public API to fparser-l.
+`This file`_ provides the public API to fparser.
 It exposes `Statement` subclasses and a function, `parse`.

 .. _This file: https://github.com/stfc/fparser/blob/master/src/fparser/api.py